Using Layer 3 Firewall Rules

 Note: Layer 3 firewall rules are stateless when configured within Meraki Dashboard group policies.
-Group policy layer 3 firewall rules can be based on protocol, destination IP, and port.
+Group policy layer 3 firewall rules can be based on protocol, destination IP (or FQDN for MX and Z-series appliances), and port.

 An explanation of the fields in a Layer-3 firewall rule is shown below.

 - #: The sequence number of a particular firewall rule.